 As soon as the church was established, its work extended to include several nearby outreach locations, including Beech Mountain, Pigeon Roost, Hanging Rock Chapel, and an active Sunday school at the foot of Bald Mountain which was later to become Arbor Dale Presbyterian Church.

 Throughout the years, the original stone church building has been enlarged and renovated many times as the congregation has sought to meet ever-changing needs.
 The sanctuary was extensively remodeled during the 1940s, the educational building added in the 1950s, and the fellowship hall and kitchen have undergone many upgrades with the most recent one in 2010.
 In 2003, a major expansion and renovation was completed throughout the building to provide additional classrooms and office areas.

 In this early part of the twenty-first century, the congregation finds itself growing and consisting of both full-time and associate members, who are actively engaged in fulfilling the mission and ministry of the church.
 Increasingly, this lovely area of the Blue Ridge Mountains attracts numerous seasonal residents and vacationers whose attendance and support greatly enhance the church family and its service to others.
 Long-time residents and newcomers from diverse faith traditions unite in spirit and dedicated commitment to Banner Elk Presbyterian Church’s mission which is to call all people to a personal acceptance of and a growing relationship with Jesus Christ as Lord and Savior.

 Compiled by Claire Fortune

-Click the following link to learn more about our history:
+Click the following links to learn more about our history: